aristanetworks/atd-public/topologies/beta-routing/labguides/source/ratd_mesh_guides/ratd_mesh_lab_guides/evpn_setup_lab_guide.rst

       .. note::

          In EOS, the ``send-community`` command alone will send all communities.
 You can selectively enable them if you would prefer to send only extended.
 EVPN requires the use of extended communities.
+Also note that EOS by default includes a ``maximum-routes`` setting of 12,000 for all BGP peers to prevent a peer from sending more routes than expected.
+This value can be changed per network requirements.

       .. code-block:: text